MicrosoftDocs/learn/learn-pr/iot/create-iot-device-dotnet/includes/2-construct-circuit.md

 ## Exercise: Construct the IoT device

-We're going to use a breadboard to build the device.
+You're going to use a breadboard to build the device.
 The completed breadboard should look like the following diagram.

 :::image type="content" source="../media/breadboard.png" alt-text="A Fritzing diagram illustrating the breadboard solution." lightbox="../media/breadboard.png":::